McCoy1701/McCoy1701.github.io/README.md

 #define GPIO_PULLCLK0 *( gpio + 38 )
 ```

-Jakestering Pi has simple set of useful functions to offer.
+Jakestering Pi has a simple set of useful functions to offer.

 | Syntax | Description |
 | ----------- | ----------- |